 Outlook: There's a decent chance the reigning champions could return all but two rotation players if Hart doesn't enter the draft and nobody else unexpectedly departs.
 If so, it's entirely realistic Villanova could not only capture a fourth straight Big East title next season but also return to the Final Four.
 Departing seniors Arcidiacono and Ochefu have been crucial to Villanova's recent success, but the Wildcats have promising replacements for both ready to embrace bigger roles.
 Ex-McDonald's All-American Brunson will likely share point guard duties with Booth next season after splitting them with Arcidiacono this past season.
 Reynolds could move into the starting lineup in Ochefu's stead next season, though the senior-to-be will be pushed by Spellman, Villanova's most promising incoming freshman.
 An early exit from Hart would be a blow, but Villanova has some depth at wing too.
 The talented Bridges might be the team's best long-term prospect.

-F Perry Ellis, G Wayne Selden, F Jamari Traylor, C Hunter Mickelson, G Brannen Greene, F Cheick Diallo (projected)
+Key losses: F Perry Ellis, G Wayne Selden, F Jamari Traylor, C Hunter Mickelson, G Brannen Greene, F Cheick Diallo (projected)

 Key returners: G Frank Mason, G Devonte Graham, F Landen Lucas, G, Sviatoslav Mykhailiuk, F Carlton Bragg